No matter how efficient entrepreneurs are, workplace conflicts cannot be prevented entirely. Period!

 If you are planning to conduct annual feedback meetings, then the chances of cold wars among departments are high because many issues require immediate attention.
 Your contribution to conflict resolution is possible only if you conduct regular feedback meetings where you can discuss the problems individually with different teams, and then devise an effective way to resolve them at the earliest.
 Don’t procrastinate or ignore the significance of feedback meetings with your employees.

-Organise Interdepartmental Events
+Organize Interdepartmental Events

 Team building events are vital for the organization because not only do they enable employees to get friendly with each other, but they also aid to conflict resolution.
 Most fights happen either because of misunderstandings or because of competition among teams.
 Plan corporate away days quarterly, where you can host a team building event in which different teams can compete with one another in fun, engaging activities in a healthy manner.
 The end of each day can be solely dedicated to conflict resolution, as there are many activities which can be exploited to achieve that.
 This will keep your employees active, happy and healthily competitive.